 - articulate how contributions in role relate to career aspirations.

 - Please see the PDFs in the Related Files on this page.
 (TO BE FINALIZED SOON)

 - Applications will be open December 20, 2021 - January 14, 2022 at 11:59pm ET

 - Interviews will be scheduled to successful candidates for late January

 - Final selection emails will be sent out in February

 In order to be considered for an NSFP Fellow position, you must...

 - Be in good disciplinary standing with the University

-- Completed a role with NSFP in the past (Orientation Leader, Project Coordinator, Tar Heel Beginning Board member, and/or Transfer Student Ambassador)
+- For the Orientation, Transitions, and Family Programming Fellow roles: you must have completed a role with NSFP in the past (Orientation Leader, Project Coordinator, Tar Heel Beginning/WOW Board member, and/or Transfer Student Ambassador)